Joshfairhead/Obsidian/Omnicient/Monad Seeds/Metaphysics.md

 ### Recommendations

-> harshcoThe best book I've read on metaphysics and ontology (what exists, and in what ways is it reasonable for us to look for meaning in what exists) is Ladyman & Ross, 'Every Thing Must Go'.
+> harshcopywriter - The best book I've read on metaphysics and ontology (what exists, and in what ways is it reasonable for us to look for meaning in what exists) is Ladyman & Ross, 'Every Thing Must Go'.
 It's quite philosophically technical but I'm not sure it's possible to engage with these issues without some technicality.